h14h/glide/README.md

 - [ ] Automatically "un-zero" uncompleted "re:zero" tasks after some interval
 - [ ] Enforce reading the whoe list when marking tasks as "re:zero"
 - [ ] Task descriptions for adding additional context

+### Additional (optional) Ideas

+This is a dumping ground for other random ideas I have, which I'm not certain I want to implement:

+- [ ] Allow tasks to specify a filterable "Domain"
+- [ ] A quick "Re-surface" action for bumping a task to the top of the list
+- [ ] Add a basic tagging feature
+- [ ] Customize a tasks "action type" in some way (e.g. "Add to KMS")